Wildlife of Afghanistan

 Afghanistan has long been known for diverse wildlife.
 Many of the larger mammals in the country are categorized by the International Union for Conservation of Nature as globally threatened.
 These include the snow leopard, Marco Polo sheep, Siberian musk deer, markhor, urial, and the Asiatic black bear.
-Other species of interest are the ibex, the gray wolf, and the brown bear, striped hyenas, and numerous bird of prey species.

-Most of the Marco Polo sheep and ibex are being poached for food, whereas wolves, snow leopards and bears are being killed for damage prevention.
+Other species of interest are the ibex, the gray wolf, and the brown bear, striped hyena, and numerous bird of prey species.
+Most of the Marco Polo sheep and ibex have been poached for food, whereas wolves, snow leopards and bears are being killed for damage prevention.

-A leopard was recorded by a camera-trap in Bamyan Province in 2011.
 The long-lasting conflict in the country badly affected both predator and prey species, so that the national population is considered to be small and severely threatened.
-Between 2004 and 2007, a total of 85 leopard skins were seen being offered in markets of Kabul.

 Contemporary records do not exist for any of the smaller cat species known to have been present in the country, all of which were threatened already in the 1970s by indiscriminate hunting, prey depletion and habitat destruction.
+Hunting wildlife is banned in all provinces of Afghanistan.